 1) Each borrower is required to show government issued picture identification with your current address before receiving a library card.
-Patrons with identification that does not show a current address will be required to show current proof of residence such as a utility bill, telephone bill or bank statement.
-There will be no exceptions to this requirement.
+Patrons with identification that does not show a current address will be required to show two current proofs of residence such as a utility bill, telephone bill or bank statement.
+Two phone numbers are required.
+There will be no exceptions to these requirements.
 Children under the age of seventeen must be registered by their parent or legal guardian.
 Your borrower’s card should be treated in the same manner as a credit card; keep it in a safe place so that it is not lost or stolen.
 Should your card be stolen, it is your responsibility to report it to the library so that it can be cancelled.
 Failure to do so may result in someone else fraudulently using your card, in which case you will be responsible for any items borrowed with that card.
 Replacement cards are available for a $2 fee.

 2) Books, Books on tape or CD, periodicals and interlibrary loan items may be checked out for a period of three weeks.
 Videotapes and DVDs may be checked out for a period of 5 DAYS.
-E-books may be borrowed for a period of seven days.
+E-books may be borrowed for the regular check-out period of twenty-one days.

 3) No more than two items at a time may be borrowed by new registrants.
 After six months of membership, up to ten items may be borrowed if you are a patron in good standing.
 Good standing is defined as one without fines due and a current address in the tri-city area.
 A temporary borrower’s card can be issued to patrons who will be visiting in the area for a short period of time and are without a permanent address in the area.
 Temporary patrons are restricted to one item out at a time.
 Temporary patrons and new patrons with less than six months of library usage cannot request books through interlibrary loan.